Mariners fail on a golden opportunity in the eighth inning, lose to Angels

 With Ohtani dealing and limiting damage to everyone other than Crawford, the Angels took the lead in the fourth inning when Jose Rojas took advantage of a 1-1 fastball that lefty Hector Santiago, who replaced Zamora, left over the middle of the plate.
 Rojas hit a line drive just barely over the wall in right field and into the seats.

-Even Zamora wasn’t a sure it was a homer and stopped at second base before being told it was his third homer of the season.
+Even Rojas wasn’t a sure it was a homer and stopped at second base before being told it was his third homer of the season.

+While Servais hates to have to use the bullpen start and fans loathe it even more, five pitchers combined to work eight innings, giving up the three runs on six hits with four walks and eight strikeouts.
+That’s still a winnable start.

+“You’re hoping for three guys to get us six innings tonight to keep us in the ballgame and that’s exactly what they did,” Servais said.
+“It is a quality start.
+It just took a couple of more guys to get there.
+I felt really good about our chances of winning that game.
+We just couldn’t quite push anything across the plate there.
+Again I give Iglesias a ton of credit.
+Doesn’t get any tougher spot to come in and have to execute pitches.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.